Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory: CP asymmetry and Boltzmann equations for Leptogenesis

-We now set up the Boltzmann equations governing the evolution of RHN abundances and lepton asymmetry.
-Denoting RHN yields by $Y_N$ and the lepton asymmetry by $Y_L -Y_{\bar L}\equiv Y_{\Delta L}$, the coupled equations in terms of the dimensionless variable $z=M_{N_\beta}/T$ are
+For the scattering contribution in Eq.~\eqref{eq:eps_hh_vert}, the phase-space integration is performed over the dimensionless variable $\Psi \equiv s/T^2$, where $s$ is the COM energy squared.
+The integral is bounded from below by the kinematic threshold of the scattering process, $\Psi_{\text{min}} = (M_{N_\beta} + M_\phi)^2/T^2$.
+Furthermore, because the validity of our effective model is strictly confined to momentum transfers below the FN symmetry-breaking scale, the integration is bounded from above by a hard kinematic cutoff, parameterized by the dimensionless limit $\Lambda$.
+Finally, $K_1(\sqrt{\Psi})$ denotes the modified Bessel function of the second kind.\\ We now set up the Boltzmann equations governing the evolution of the RHN abundances and lepton asymmetry.
+Denoting the RHN yields by $Y_{N_\beta}$ and the lepton asymmetry by $Y_L -Y_{\bar L}\equiv Y_{\Delta L}$, the coupled equations in terms of the dimensionless variable $z=M_{N_\beta}/T$ are

-Note that the evolution of the RHN abundance is governed by decay and scattering processes, while the lepton asymmetry receives contributions from CP-violating decays and is damped by washout effects.
-Here, the term $D_\beta$ denotes the contributions arising from both the decay channels, namely, $N_{\beta} \to H \nu$ and $N_{\beta} \to \phi \nu$, given by
+Note that the evolution of the RHN abundance is governed by decay and scattering processes, while the lepton asymmetry receives contributions from CP-violating decays along with the CP-violating scattering and is damped by washout effects.